Replacing a Lost License in Hawaii

-A license that has gone missing in action can send you on a frantic and often futile search of the entire house or car.
+A driver's license that has gone missing in action can send you on a frantic and often futile search of the entire house or car.
 It leads to phone calls to every place you visited in the past few days and is basically an irritating pain in the neck.
 Well, you are not alone.

-The state issues on average thousands of duplicate licenses a year―a lot of people misplace their license.
+The state of Hawaii issues on average thousands of duplicate licenses a year―a lot of people misplace their licenses.
 So the state has taken measures to improve the license itself against counterfeiting.
 Thus, if you are fretting about someone finding your license and selling modified duplicates to people who aren't you, you can be pretty much rest assured that this is unlikely to occur.

 The security features include the addition of the driver's ghost image, a bar code, holograms, an ant-sized state flag, and a red line across the top of the license.